Skip to main content

 [Comment: For example, a municipality that has two different NPDES permitted treatment works would be authorized to beneficially use biosolids from either treatment works at a single beneficial use site.]

 (D) Authorized beneficial use site transfer.
-Any permittee who wishes to transfer an authorized beneficial use site from one treatment works to another shall make the request in writing on forms approved by the director and obtain written notice from the director or an authorized representative that the transfer is authorized prior to beneficial use at the authorized beneficial use site.
+Any permittee who wishes to transfer an authorized beneficial use site from one permittee to another permittee shall make the request on forms approved by the director, provide additional information if requested by the director or an authorized representative, and obtain written notice from the director or an authorized representative that the transfer is authorized prior to beneficial use at the authorized beneficial use site.

 (E) Amending an authorized beneficial use site.
-Prior to amending the acreage for a currently authorized beneficial use site or reducing an isolation distance from an occupied structure, a permittee shall request the change in writing on forms approved by the director, provide additional information if requested by the director or an authorized representative, and shall receive written notice from the director or an authorized representative that the amendment to the beneficial use site acreage or reduction of the isolation distance is authorized.
+Prior to amending the acreage for a currently authorized beneficial use site or reducing an isolation distance from an occupied structure, a permittee shall request the change on forms approved by the director, provide additional information if requested by the director or an authorized representative, and receive written notice from the director or an authorized representative that the amendment to the beneficial use site acreage or reduction of the isolation distance is authorized.

 (a) The addition of occupied structures, schools, private potable water sources within three hundred feet, or medical care facilities within one thousand feet of the site.